 Bala Sharks are very active fish, and they naturally tend to jump periodically.
 This means that even if they are not actively trying to jump out of the aquarium, they may end up doing so accidentally.

-It is essential to have a firmly attached lid on your Bala Shark aquarium.
+It is essential to have a firmly attached lid on your Silver Shark aquarium.
 It is best that the lid be clamped down or have weights placed on top of it since the powerfully swimming Bala Shark may be able to dislodge the lid if it is not secure.

 Provide Sufficient Flow